 - Gerry Lawson (Coordinator, Oral History and Language Lab, MOA & Heiltsuk community member)

-- Lisa Nathan (Assistant Professor at School of Library, Archival and Information Studies, UBC, & Coordinator of the First Nations Curriculum Concentration)
+- Lisa Nathan (Associate Professor at School of Library, Archival and Information Studies, UBC, & Coordinator of the First Nations Curriculum Concentration)

 - Aidan Pine (App / Web Developer, UBC Alumnus)